FOR IMMEDIATE RELEASE: July 20, 2016

 It is with great pleasure that Stroud Water Research Center confers this award to Jonathan Jarvis for his support of this country’s natural resources and in honor of the 100th anniversary of the National Park Service, which has done so much to preserve and protect freshwater resources.

-Join the Stroud Center Board of Directors and National Park Service Director Jonathan Jarvis, for an informative lecture followed by an elegant dinner to celebrate the conservation of freshwater resources and 100 years of America’s national parks.
-Tickets for The Water’s Edge are $500 per person or $200 for young friends (21-40 years of age).
-Business sponsorships are $10,000 for a table of 10, and $5,000 for a table of six.
-Wilmington Trust renewed its support as the event’s presenting sponsor.
+Join the Stroud Center Board of Directors and National Park Service Director Jonathan Jarvis for an informative lecture followed by an elegant dinner to celebrate the conservation of freshwater resources and 100 years of America’s national parks.
+Tickets and sponsorship packages are available on our events page.